Explicit 27: Eye of the Tiger - Survivor

 0:24

-What better way to start off the proceedings than with the most montageable song ever written,
+and yes, challenges.
+What better way to start off the proceedings than with the most montageable

-The video is simple, it follows a band through the dark streets of San Francisco in what
+The video is simple.
+It follows a band through the dark streets of San Francisco in what looks

 0:57

-looks to be a scene inspired by Saturday Night Fever.
-They are determined to play a gig somewhere.
+to be a scene inspired by Saturday Night Fever, they are determined to play a gig somewhere.

 1:02